Storage

 One of the tasks that I finish before I present the first Virtual Volumes (VV) to hosts is to discuss the need of a custom SATP claimrule with the customer.
 Requirement for a custom claimrule is usually, that the active and optimized path should be switched after each IO and not after 1000 IOs.
 Duncan Epping wrote a nice blog post some years ago.
 I recommend to read it.

-Some basics The Storage Array Type Plug-In (SATP) is responsable for array-specific operations, like health monitoring of physical paths, reporting of path state changes and path failover.
+The Storage Array Type Plug-In (SATP) is responsable for array-specific operations, like health monitoring of physical paths, reporting of path state changes and path failover.
+Each SATP is linked to a Path Selection Policy (PSP), which controls the selection of active paths for IO.
+VMware ESXi provides a couple of SATPs:

 I would like to thank Calvin Zito for the donation of StoreVirtual NFR licenses to vExperts.
 This will help to spread the knowhow about this awesome product!
 If you are not a vExpert, you can download the StoreVirtual VSA for free and try it for 60 days.
 If you are a vExpert, ping Calvin on Twitter for a 1y NFR license.